1112145/React_UI_Library_SY/README.md

-# SmartFun React UI Library
+# React UI Library by San Yang
 This is an internal project to build UI Webs/Apps.

 Note: Please include bootraps css in your *index.html*